airspeed-velocity/asv/docs/source/dev.rst

       - ``ended_at``: A dictionary from benchmark names to JavaScript time stamps indicating the end time of the benchmark run.

+      - ``benchmark_version``: A dictionary from benchmark names to benchmark version identifier (an arbitrary string).
+Results whose version is not equal to the version of the benchmark are ignored.
+        If the value is missing, no version comparisons are done (backward compatibility).

 - ``$html_dir/``: The output of ``asv publish``, that turns the raw results in ``$results_dir/`` into something viewable in a web